wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.5.4 =
+* Bug fixed: It was not possible to access the source content in the WCML product translation table.
+* Bug fixed: Urls for some of the custom posts were leading to 404 errors.

 = 3.5.3 =
 * Bug fixed: Redirection issues with "Your latest posts" as a front page